Peace education: Criticism

 Toh Swee-Hin (1997) observes that each of the various streams of peace education "inevitably have their own dynamics and 'autonomy' in terms of theory and practice".
-"Salomon (2002) has described how the challenges, goals, and methods of peace education differ substantially between areas characterized by intractable conflict, interethnic tension, or relative tranquility".
+"Salomon (2002) has described what the challenges, goals, and methods of peace education differ substantially between areas characterized by intractable conflict, interethnic tension, or relative tranquility".

 Salomon (2002) raises the problem and its consequences:

 "Imagine that medical practitioners would not distinguish between invasive surgery to remove malignant tumors and surgery to correct one's vision.
 Imagine also that while surgeries are practiced, no research and no evaluation of their differential effectiveness accompany them.
 The field would be considered neither very serious nor very trustworthy.
 Luckily enough, such a state of affairs does not describe the field of medicine, but it comes pretty close to describing the field of peace education.
 First, too many profoundly different kinds of activities taking place in an exceedingly wide array of contexts are all lumped under the same category label of "peace education" as if they belong together.
 Second, for whatever reason, the field's scholarship in the form of theorizing, research and program evaluation badly lags behind practice… In the absence of clarity of what peace education really is, or how its different varieties relate to each other, it is unclear how experience with one variant of peace education in one region can usefully inform programs in another region."

 According to Clarke-Habibi (2005), "A general or integrated theory of peace is needed: one that can holistically account for the intrapersonal, inter-personal, inter-group and international dynamics of peace, as well as its main principles and pre-requisites.
 An essential component of this integrated theory must also be the recognition that a culture of peace can only result from an authentic process of transformation, both individual and collective."